d0c-s4vage/pct-vim/README.md

 ## Notes

-Note that the only differentiation between annotations/findings/todos is the existince of certain keywords in the annotation.
+Note that the only differentiation between annotations/findings/todos is the existence of certain keywords in the annotation.
 Todos contain the word "TODO" in the text, findings contain the word "FINDING" in the text, and generic annotations don't contain either.